patrl/old-site/research/index.md

 ---
 <hr>

 This page is still under construction; sorry about the missing links!
+In the meantime, You can find most of my handouts on my <a href="http://ucl.academia.edu/patrickdelliott">academia.edu page</a>, or my <a href="https://sites.google.com/site/patrickdelliott/home">old site</a>.

 ###Upcoming